SOUMEN-PAL/ETFlux/README.md

 This file aggregates all Markdown documents in a single place for easy consumption.

 Table of Contents
-- 1. README
-- 2. Architecture
+- 1. Architecture
-- 3. Modules
+- 2. Modules
-- 4. Build and Run
+- 3. Build and Run
-- 5. Navigation
+- 4. Navigation
-- 6. Data and Persistence
+- 5. Data and Persistence
-- 7. DI and Configuration
+- 6. DI and Configuration
-- 8. Code Style and Conventions
+- 7. Code Style and Conventions
-- 9. Contributing
+- 8. Contributing
-- 10. Troubleshooting
+- 9. Troubleshooting
-- 11. FAQ
+- 10. FAQ

 ---

-## 1. README

-[Source: /README.md]

 # ETFlux